-Featuring over 160 artefacts including real brains, artworks, manuscripts, videos and photographs, Brains follows our quest to manipulate and decipher the most unique and mysterious of human organs.
+Brains followed our quest to manipulate and decipher the most unique and mysterious of human organs.
+The exhibition featured over 160 artefacts including real brains, artworks, manuscripts, videos and photographs.

-Amongst the artefacts on display are objects and artworks which show how Manchester has sustained its place at the forefront of brain research and treatment.
+Amongst the artefacts on display were objects and artworks which show how Manchester has sustained its place at the forefront of brain research and treatment.